Topl/BramblSc-docs/docs/Modules/Query/brambl_query.md

 # Bramble Query Functions

 This document describes the interfaces that the Bramble SDK provides for querying Genus and bifrost nodes.
+The descriptions are in a language-neutral form.

+Various data types are used to describe the parameters and return types of functions/methods.
+Most of these are defined in protobuf specifications from which language specific definitions are generated.
+A few collection types are not defined in the protobuf specs:

+* `Collection`
+  This is an unordered collection.
+It provides operations to iterate over its contents and to determine if an object is an element of the collection.
+* `List`
+  This is an ordered collection.
+It provides operations to iterate over its contents in their order and to determine if an object is an element of the collection.

 ## Interface BifrostQuery

 The details of this interface are yet to be specified.
 They will be based on the bifrost_rpc specification.

 ## Interface GenusBlockQuery

 This interface is used to query Genus to query a database get information extracted from the canonical blockchain.

 There will be two implementation of this interface.
 One will use gRPC to access a stand-alone Genus server that runs